UDADeveloper/udacapidocs/docs/guide/07-preferences.md

 # Monitoring Preferences

-You need to assign you preferences to start Monitoring of data collection.
-When you successfully deploy the form with all possible attachments, you can test your survey form before you publish the final version.
-To test your deployed survey form you need the QR Code of this form.
+For each published form you need to assign you preferences to start Monitoring of data collection.
+Click `Monitoring preferences` button to see all possible settings.

 ![An image](/images/s7_1-MPreferences.png)